kuanlin001/W205_Final_Project/readme.txt

 * Start the data consumer (streamparse):
   1.)
 Make sure the streamparse directory data_streaming is properly installed (copied) 2.)
 Make sure Mongo DB is up and running with the minimal initialization covered 3.)
-Make sure Hive is properly configured by executing hive_init.sh 4.)
-Make sure the corresponding Kafka producer is running 5.)
-At a proper stage, make sure the remote process connects to Hive and MongoDB properly
+Make sure Hive is properly configured the ddl at hive.ddl 4.)
+Make sure, in one of the W205 AMI convention, the directory /data exists 4.)
+Make sure the Kafka Zookeeper and Server are up and running 5.)
+Make sure the remote process connects to hive2 properly (server id at 'hive2.connection') 6.)
+When 1-5 is ready, navigate to <cloned directory>/data_processor and execute 'sparse run'

 * Data visualization: